CANBUS-9740/Offseason-2024/README.md

 Create a command to rotate the motors based on the `XboxController`.
 Use axes and not buttons.
 So moving the Y axis up, raises the arm, and down lowers the arm.
 Use the speed parameter from the axis but be wary of high values as we don't want to damage the arm (you may wish to limit the values up to 0.5).

-For the code to be finished:
-- [ ] make sure you have
+Guidelines:
+- Subsystem creation
+  - Define all motor controllers and sensors used in the system
+  - Construct these components in the constructor
+  - Remember to configure the controller properly
+    - at the very least reset to factory default
+  - You will need to have the following set of method
-  - [ ] a way to rotate the motor based on PercentVBus
+    - a way to rotate the motor based on PercentVBus
+      - you should have constant speeds for up and down (in and out doesn't have to be the same)
-  - [ ] a way to stop the motor rotation
+    - a way to stop the motor rotation
-  - [ ] a way to access position based on both encoders (methods)
+    - a way to access sensor information
-  - [ ] a way to access velocity based on NEO encoder.
+      - Position and velocity from NEO Encoder
+      - Position from Through-Bore encoder
-  - [ ] prints of all sensor information to the dashboard
+  - Remember to add print of sensors information to the dashboard
-  - [ ] your command uses an `XboxController` axis to move the arm up and down (the choice of axis is yours).
-- [ ] run the command and test system motion
-  - [ ] make sure the arm is capabile of moving up and down
+- Create Command
+  - You'll need a command to run your system with an xbox controller.
+  - Create a command or more and attach them to buttons.
+At the very least: one button needs to raise arm and one to lower arm.
+  - Configure it so that holding the buttons is required.
+This eliminates our need for a `isFinished` for the moment
+- Testing
+  - Make sure the system moves as expected in both speed and direction
-  - [ ] note the limits of motion for the arm (how far it can go in each direction)
+  - Check and comment in code on how far the arm can move in each direction
+    - Be careful as to not damage the system while doing this
-  - [ ] try moving the arm at different speeds, note the slowest speed for the arm to even move and the fastest speed in which the arm moves without damaging anything.
+  - Try moving the arm at different speeds, note the slowest speed for the arm to even move and the fastest speed in which the arm moves without damaging anything.
-- [ ] test sensor values
-  - [ ] check that the position information from both encoders updates consistently and reflects the actual position of the arm
+  - Check that the position information from both encoders updates consistently and reflects the actual position of the arm
+    - Since the Through-Bore is an absolute encoder, you will want to check how its values are distributed over the motion arc of the arm
+    - We would want the Through-Bore to report 0 when the arm is on the floor and for the angle to increase as the arm raises.
+This makes the values intuitive to the real position of the arm.
+Check what the encoder normally report and see if it needs changes.
+Figure out how to change this.

+Requirements:
+- Finished Subsystem code
+  - Rotate out capability with PercentVBus and stop
+    - use a constant speed for up and down (not necessarily the same speed)
+  - Methods to access sensor information
-  - [ ] note the differences between information from the through-bore and information from the NEO encoder.
+    - Position and velocity from NEO encoder
-  - [ ] find a way to convert the Through-Bore encoder such that 0 position is with the arm on the floor, and raising the arm increases the sensor value
-- [ ] final result
-  - [ ] remove axis-based `XboxController` command
-  - [ ] create a command (or more) to allow controlling the arm via the DPad of the `XboxController`. holding DPad up (0) will raise the arm at a constant speed; holding DPad down (180) will lower the arm at a constant speed.
-    - determine the best speed yourself.
-It must not be too fast as to damage the arm, or too slow as to fail to raise the arm.
+    - Position from Through-Bore encoder
+  - Dashboard prints of sensor information
+  - Accurate sensor information
-  - [ ] The Through-Bore Encoder has its 0 position when the arm is on the floor.
+    - The Through-Bore Encoder should have its 0 position when the arm is on the floor.
 Raising the arm will increase the angle value.
-  - [ ] Software checks limit the motion of the arm from exceeding its mechanical limitations.
+  - Software checks limit the motion of the arm from exceeding its mechanical limitations.
     - Use information from the Through-Bore Encoder to limit this motion.
-  - [ ] accurate information from the sensors is displayed on the shuffleboard
-    - Position and velocity from NEO encoder
-    - Position from Through-Bore encoder
+- Command
+  - A command (or several) to raise the arm and lower the arm
+    - the commands should not finish
+    - use a speed for the arm that allow for rapid motion, but does not damage the arm or the system.
+- Robot code
+  - Code in robot class that creates the system and runs the commnad
+    - attach commands to buttons such that: holding `DPad Up` (0) raises the arm and `DPad Down` (180) lowers the arm

 ### Phase 2 - Improved Control